Elisha Ray Nance

 Died19 April 2009

-Occupation(s)Lieutenant in A Company, 116th Infantry Regiment, of the 29th Infantry Division.
+Occupation(s)Lieutenant in A Company, 116th Infantry Regiment, of the 29th Infantry Division (United States).

 Elisha Ray Nance was a Lieutenant in A Company, 116th Infantry Regiment, of the 29th Division on Omaha beach on D-Day.
 He was one of the few surviving officers of the company of that morning[1].